-Wapak man arrested for having weapons while intoxicated, DUI
+Wapak Man Arrested for Having Weapons While Intoxicated, DUI

 WAPAKONETA, OH

-WAPAKONETA — Auglaize County Sheriff Al Solomon provided details on a pending case involving a Wapakoneta man arrested late Monday night.
+Auglaize County Sheriff Al Solomon provided details on a pending case involving a Wapakoneta man arrested late Monday night.

 At approximately 11:25 p.m.
 Monday, deputies were dispatched to a residence on Buckland River Road — north of the city of Wapakoneta — on a report of a suspicious vehicle.
 Upon arrival, deputies located a vehicle being operated by Daniel L. Flaute, 36, of Wapakoneta.